-If you have been buying bags of frozen meatballs, preservatives and all, this recipe can replace those perfectly.
+If you have been buying bags of frozen meatballs, preservatives, and all, this recipe can replace those perfectly.
 These meatballs pair well with many different sauces like marinara, teriyaki, or a creamy Swedish sauce.
 Even better, this recipe welcomes substitutions and changes to take the meatballs to the next level.

 Featured Ingredients